 Detailing the Commission’s independent economic modelling and demand for qualifications, the Skills for Future Jobs 2020 Series will explore the critical issues impacting on the South Australian VET sector and provide a platform for industry to address the skills and workforce development needs of the South Australian economy.

 As part of the Skills for Future Jobs 2020 Series (PDF), the Commission will be exploring the following policy areas:

 1. The future of Traineeships and Apprenticeships

-2. The economic benefits of Adult Community Education (ACE)
+2. Recognising the Value of Adult and Community Education (ACE) (PDF)

 3. Industry's Priority VET Qualification

 The Skills Investment Plan 2017-18 (PDF) was also launched by the Hon.
 Susan Close, Minister for Higher Education and Skills.

 The Government’s Skills Investment Plan for 2017-18 outlines the directions for public investment in skills and employment initiatives.
 The Skills Investment Plan is the result of the annual investment planning process, which considers a range of factors, including the Commission’s modelling work; outcomes of the survey of industry priority qualifications conducted by the Commission; an assessment of supply of qualifications; outcomes of the public value assessment of qualifications; and information gathered through stakeholder engagement.